VibishanW/Stock_Prediction_Via_LSTM_RNN/README.md

 In this rendition I implemented a RNN to gain a better understanding of the basics of creating projects from scratch on Vitis HLS.
 LSTMs also act as a additional improvement to a simple RNN so this implementation is a good half way point in synthesizing a full fledged LSTM-RNN.
 This project includes design files rnn.h, rnn.cpp, testbench files, input, and a golden output file.
 The input file contains a normalized version of the data used in the LSTM-RNN python implementation above.
-The output/golden output file prints out precitions for each column(opening, closing, etc) in normalized terms between 0 and 1.
+The output/golden output file prints out predictions for each column(opening, closing, etc) in normalized terms between 0 and 1.

 Whats next?
 For the final iteration of this project I will upgrade the RNN implementation to an LSTM-RNN design.
 I will also upgrade both implementations to print out multiple rows of predictions.
 This will allow me to create accurate comparisons to document percent accuracy data between the designs.
 Additionally, I will created a script to easily convert between the normalized and priced data.
 After creating a full fledged LSTM-RNN I will be working on optimizing the design.

+# Project Update 2:
+LSTM-RNN:

+RNN: In this update I completed the RNN implementation by creating a host.cpp and Makefile to synthesize a rnn_sequence.xclbin and rnn_sequence.exe.
+The files used to generate the bitstream and .exe are present as well as the prebuilt files.
+The readme is also updated with instructions how to program the u280 with the RNN hardware implementation.